sarturodev/gamejolt-api-plugin/README.md

 ## Handle multiple API requests
  The `handle_requests` function allows you to trigger an action when all requests have been successfully completed.
 If one of the requests fails, you can trigger another action instead (this is optional).

-Imagine that you want to show a message to the player once his score has been registered and he has obtained a trophy:
+Imagine that you want to show a message to the player once their score has been registered and they have obtained a trophy:

  ```GDscript
 #request 1